grishavanika/task/README.md

 # TODO:

-1. Reduce memory usage.
-Think about custom allocators.
+1. Add support of custom allocators.
+   One allocator for scheduler ?
+Or one allocator per task ?
+   (allocator per task will be hard to add/implement with existing interface).
 2. How Scheduler can be customized ?
 4. Unify nn::expected<> API to be consistent.
 5. Add supporting API (like, `when_all(tasks...).on_finish(...)`).